Physical Activity

 • Reduces the risks of suffering from long term illnesses in adulthood

 It is essential that children learn about the benefits of physical activity and understand how to be physically active so that they can carry this knowledge with them as they grow up.
-Being physically active from a young age can help influence activity levels as an adult, so let's give them the right start.
+Being physically active from a young age can help influence activity levels as an adult.
+As a practitioner working with early years children, its key to support children and provide them with the opportunities to be active.

 The Healthy Tots programme has been developed to support your early years setting in teaching your children about physical activity, so why not sign up here now?